CubedProgrammer/CubedProgrammerCInputOutput/README.md

 Param close is a pointer to a function, it must return zero on success, and take in a void pointer as a parameter, which will be src.

 Opens a cpcio_ostream.
+#### cpcio_wr(os,buf,sz)
+Param os is a cpcio_ostream.

+Param buf is a const void pointer to a buffer, the data that will be written.

+Param sz is the number of bytes to write.

+Writes up to sz bytes and returns the number of bytes written.
 #### openofs(s,m)
 Param s is a filename.